leafo/sitegen/doc/html_helpers.md

   title: "HTML Variables & Helpers"
 }

-# HTML &amp; Markdown Helpers

-Both HTML and Markdown templates and pages are passed through [cosmo][] to interpolate any variables or call any helper functions.

-For Markdown, the cosmo interpolation happens after the text is compiled to HTML.

 ## Variables

+When a page is rendering it has access to a set of variables and helper functions.
+They can be provided in three scopes, with lowest precednece first:

+* Built in variables -- provided by `sitegen`
+* Site level variables -- set in `site.moon`
-Any variables set in your `site.moon` or in the header of your page can be accessed directly by name when prefixed with `$`:
+* Page level variables -- set in the page

+The variables can be accessed depending on the page renderer used.
+In the [Markdown][markdown-renderer] and [HTML renderers][html-renderer], the templating language cosmo is used.
+You can access variables by prefixing them with `$`:

 ```html